Ways to Serve – Community Life

 There are many ways to get involved in the ministry of service at St. Ann’s and engage in parish life.
 Contact us to indicate your interest in any of the following volunteer opportunities.

-Lectors are members of the congregation who read from the Holy Scriptures and lead the Prayers of the People during worship.
+Readers (Lectors) read from the Holy Scriptures.
+Intercessors lead the Prayers of the People.
 Advance copies of appointed readings are sent to the assigned lectors so they can practice a clear, smooth delivery of the Word and best convey its meaning.
-New lectors are always welcome.

-Hospitality Committee members prepare and serve refreshments during the coffee hour after services, and at other times of fellowship and special parish events.
+Hospitality Team members prepare and serve refreshments for the Sunday morning coffee hour and special parish events.

 Click on image to enlarge